 "The Board specifically chose to invest twice as much in Beacon Grants, which the ENF officially launched in 2012-13, because of the impressive ways Lodges have used these grants to develop ongoing, Elks-led community projects," says ENF Director Jim O'Kelley.

-With Beacon Grants, we're looking for five main things.
+With Beacon Grants, we're looking for five things.

 - New: Ideally, Lodges will use their Beacon Grant for the same successful, ongoing project each year.
-So, if your Lodge received a 2012-13 Beacon Grant, it should use a 2013-14 grant to expand the project.
+If your Lodge received a 2012-13 Beacon Grant, it should use a 2013-14 grant to build upon that project.
 If your Lodge did not receive a 2012-13 Beacon Grant, it must use the Beacon Grant to start a new charitable project.

 - Ongoing: Something the Lodge is committed to—for example, monthly dinners at a soup kitchen, or an annual Veterans Stand Down activity.
 Beacon Grants can't be split between two projects.